 In general, foods that are high in omega-6 fatty acids make inflammation worse, whereas foods that are rich in omega-3 and omega-9 fatty acids can reduce inflammation and possibly reduce spinal stenosis pain.

-For the majority of the patients suffering from stenosis-related spinal pain, conservative, non-surgical treatments will alleviate symptoms within several months.
-However, if your conditions escalate into severe stenosis and pain remains debilitating for six months or longer, your physician may suggest you consider surgery.
-If this is the case, the surgical team at Laser Spine Institute (LSI) is ready to tell you about our endoscopic outpatient procedures that are safer and effective alternatives to open spine surgery and have a shorter recovery time^.
+For the majority of the patients experiencing stenosis-related spinal pain, conservative, non-surgical treatments will alleviate symptoms within several months.
+However, if your condition becomes severe and pain remains debilitating for six months or longer, your physician may suggest you consider surgery.
+If this is the case, the team at Laser Spine Institute is ready to tell you about our minimally invasive, outpatient procedures that are safer and effective alternatives to open spine surgery and have a shorter recovery time^.
 Do you want to find out if you’re a candidate for our procedures?
 If so, contact us today.